abhishek-ch/around-dataengineering/docs/2phasecommit_ds.md

 ### Prepare Phase

-* Once each database worker locally completes its transaction, it reponses to the coordinator with __DONE__ message.
+* Once each database worker locally completes its transaction, it reponses to the coordinator with a __DONE__ message.
 * Once the coordinator receives the message from all the workers, it sends back __PREPARE__
 * Each worker responds to the __PREPARE__ with __READY__
 * If any workers responds __NOT READY__, the coordinator broadcasts __ABORT__